 The application will guide you through the process of uploading the statement of justification and relevant documentation.

 Click submit to have your application reviewed by your Macaulay Advisor during an official access period.

 Be on the lookout for emails from your advisor throughout the application review process.

-Direct deposit is a fast, convenient and secure way of receiving your financial aid, scholarships and Opportunities Fund award.
+Direct deposit is a fast, convenient and secure way of receiving your financial aid, scholarships, and Opportunities Fund award.
 Without direct deposit, a check lost in the mail will take 6-8 weeks to reissue.
 Click here for more info on how to sign up.
-If you prefer to receive a check, make sure your mailing address is up to date on CUNYfirst.
+If you prefer to receive a check, ensure your mailing address is updated on CUNYfirst.

-Keep in mind that your financial aid budget determines how much federal, state, city, and scholarship money you can receive in any given year based on your cost of attendance.
-If the approved Opportunities Fund exceeds this federally regulated budget, your award may be reduced or canceled.
+Remember that your financial aid budget determines how much federal, state, city, and scholarship money you can receive in any given year based on your cost of attendance.
+Your award may be reduced or canceled if the approved Opportunities Fund exceeds this federally regulated budget.